- Location Nottingham, UK

 Our winning, environmentally friendly design was informed by Sutton Bonington’s strong agricultural heritage and sustainability track record.
 In an architectural first, we used straw in an external curtain wall system, fitting it into timber frames.
 These were prefabricated in a local flying factory using straw from the university’s own farmland.
 From inside the main atrium, truth windows reveal the straw to passers-by.

-The resulting structure encompasses labs, teaching spaces, offices, studey areas and more.
-We’ve maximised this multi-purpose interior with an 80 percent efficient floorplate.
+The resulting structure encompasses labs, teaching spaces, offices, study areas and more.
+We’ve maximised this multi-purpose interior with an 80% efficient floorplate.

 The Gateway Building is one of the largest single straw-bale building in the UK.
-Part of the 20-year masterplan for the campus, it sets a new standard for elegant, efficient design and local, sustainable production.
+Part of a 20-year masterplan for the campus, it sets a new standard for elegant, efficient design and local, sustainable production.